Tramompaline/trivia-safari/README.md

 Questions were falsely displaying that an incorrect answer had been selected.
 This was fixed by changing the 'answer' part of the quiz question variables in script.js from text to 0, 1, 2 or 3.

 Images and styling layout were displaying incorrectly on deployed page.
 This was fixed by ameding the file paths to the stle.css folder and script.js folder.

+It was possible to select multiple answers for the same question which caused the quiz to skip following questions.
+This was fixed by adding a function to disable buttons after the user selected an answer and re-enable when they moved on to the next question.

 <u>**Deployment:**</u>